David Beckham: 2009: Loan to AC Milan

 Still, negotiations continued during a month of speculation.
 On 2 March, the Los Angeles Times reported that Beckham's loan had been extended through mid-July.
-This was later confirmed by Beckham, revealing what was described as a unique "timeshare" deal, in which Beckham would play with L.A. from mid-July until the end of the 2009 MLS season.
+This was later confirmed by Beckham, revealing what was described as a unique "timeshare" deal, in which Beckham would play with LA from mid-July until the end of the 2009 MLS season.

 2009: Return to Galaxy

-After his return from Milan, many LA fans showed dislike and anger towards him as he missed the first half of the season and several held up signs saying "Go home fraud", and "Part-time player".
+After his return from Milan, many LA fans showed dislike and anger towards him as he missed the first half of the season, and several held up signs saying "Go home fraud", and "Part-time player".
 The Galaxy, however, had a much more successful season than in previous years, rising from third to first in the Western Conference during Beckham's time with them.
 He remained a key part of the squad which saw Galaxy win the 2009 Western Conference final after a 2–0 overtime victory over the Houston Dynamo.

-In the final on 22 November 2009, the Galaxy lost to Real Salt Lake by 5–4 in a penalty shoot-out after a 1–1 draw.
-Beckham also scored in the shootout.
+In the MLS Cup final on 22 November 2009, the Galaxy lost to Real Salt Lake by 5–4 in a penalty shoot-out after a 1–1 draw.
+Beckham scored in the shootout.